AIR TRAFFIC CONTROL UPGRADE

-Promoteur – Intermédiaire FinancierKONTROLA LETENJA SRBIJE I CRNE GORE SMATSA DOO BEOGRAD
+Projektträger – zwischengeschaltetes FinanzinstitutKONTROLA LETENJA SRBIJE I CRNE GORE SMATSA DOO BEOGRAD

 The project consists of the implementation of a number of investments across the core range of Air Traffic Control (ATC) services provided by SMATSA, the Serbia and Montenegro Air Navigation Service Provider (ANSP), in order to improve the reliability and interoperability of the system, increasing its capacity and improving flight and cost efficiency for airspace users, while maintaining or exceeding required safety levels.
 The project will be implemented at various existing SMATSA sites throughout Serbia and Montenegro.